firstdarkdev/fdd-xplat/readme.md

    6) `minecraft` -> The minecraft version(s) your mod supports
    7) If you do not plan on using mixins, remove the `mixins` section

-5) Open up `mods.toml` from the Forge module and replace the following values:
+5) Open up `mods.toml` from the NeoForge module and replace the following values:
-   1) `loaderVersion` -> The forge version code
+   1) `loaderVersion` -> The neoforge version code
    2) `license` -> Your mod license
    3) `issueTrackerURL` -> Your GitHub repository of the mod
    4) `modId` -> Your modid.
 Make sure to match this with `mod_id` from `gradle.properties`